yag-im/sqldb/README.md

     make docker-build
     make docker-run

+You'll need `psql` tool to be installed to proceed with init DB tables.

-Init DB tables (should be run periodically after scraper's generated data updates):
+### Init DB tables

+This should be run periodically (after scraper's generated data updates):

     cd scripts
     ./update_tables.sh